Willy Adames Player Props: Brewers vs. Rockies

 Rockies Pitching Rankings

-- The lefty's last time out came on Wednesday against the San Diego Padres, when he tossed six innings, surrendering four earned runs while allowing seven hits.
+- His most recent appearance came on Saturday against the St. Louis Cardinals, when the righty went five innings, surrendering three earned runs while allowing 10 hits.

+- The 29-year-old has amassed an ERA of 7.82, with 6.2 strikeouts per nine innings, in 19 games this season.
+Opponents have a .343 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.